Q: Who is eligible to enter the Colorado Gold Contest?

 Q: I've published several short stories in anthologies.
 Can I enter with my novel?

 A: Yes.
-The only restriction is if you've had novel-length fiction accepted for publication.
+The only restriction is if you've had novel-length fiction published.

 Q: Can I enter a manuscript that won in a different contest?